tomfull123/gdscript-to-extension/README.md

 ### Running tool

-Setup GDExtension
+Setup GDExtension<br>
-Open command line at the project path (c:/dev/godot/project1) Run `gdtoex` command
+Open command line at the project path (c:/dev/godot/project1)<br>
+Run `gdtoex` command<br>
-GDExtension files should be written to output path
+GDExtension files should be written to output path<br>
-Run `scons` to compile the GDExtension
+Run `scons` to compile the GDExtension<br>
-Run godot project
+Run godot project<br>

 ## Arguments

-Project Path `-p c:/dev/godot/project1` Override the project path (defaults to current directory) Output Path `-o ./cpp/src` Overrides the output path (defaults to ./cpp/src)
+Project Path `-p c:/dev/godot/project1` Override the project path (defaults to current directory)<br>
+Output Path `-o ./cpp/src` Overrides the output path (defaults to ./cpp/src)<br>

 ## Known Issues

-Underscoring `node` classes won't replace the GDScript node with a GDExtension node in the scene tree, you will manually have to delete and add them
+Underscoring `node` classes won't replace the GDScript node with a GDExtension node in the scene tree, you will manually have to delete and add them<br>
-There is an issue with nested array initialisers - something that will need to be fixed in Godot
+There is an issue with nested array initialisers - something that will need to be fixed in Godot<br>